jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 <img src="Media/connections.png" width=50% height=50% alt = "connections" title="connections">

-You could mount the components with screws but, considering how cheap they are, hot glueing them directly into the project box works just as well.
+You could mount the components with screws but, considering how cheap they are, hot gluing them directly into the project box works just as well.

 ## Programing the Pico